 A wealth of small game species can also be pursued throughout Kentucky.
 Now, the largest elk herd in the eastern United States is providing elk hunters with all new opportunities in eastern Kentucky.
-Over 80 Wildlife Management Areas are open to public hunting in Kentucky, as well as large portions of the Daniel Boone National Forest and Land Between the Lakes National Recreation Area.
-Kentucky is a true sportsmen paradise.
-For more information, including licenses and permits, visit theKentucky Department of Fish and Wildlife Resources.
+Over 80 Wildlife Management Areas are open to the public during Kentucky hunting seasons, as well as large portions of the Daniel Boone National Forest and Land Between the Lakes National Recreation Area.
+The Kentucky hunting and fishing scene makes for a true sportsmen's paradise.
+For more information, including Kentucky hunting seasons, licenses and permit details, visit the Kentucky Department of Fish and Wildlife Resources.

 2,497 acres, adjacent to Interstate 75 in Scott County, mix of forested and open land

 Guided whitetail & turkey hunts, lodging barn